Documentation

 government

-- The ASN or network belongs to a governmental institution (Example: 192.91.184.0)
+- The ASN or network is part of a governmental institution (Example: 192.91.184.0)

 banking